 He left at 02:54.
-The air had the half-hearted chill of an African autumn.
-He loved that almost cold – crisp.
+The air had that half-hearted African autumn’s chill.
+He loved the almost cold – crisp.

 Gravel crunched louder than their hushed goodbyes.
 The pale electric light caught puffs of breath and he climbed in.
 It was an hour’s drive home on a mostly unlit road.